-One problem with activism is it can tend to get very serious.
-Too serious for our own good.
+One problem with activists is we tend to get too serious for our own good.
 The issues that confront are so dire that we risk losing our sense of humor, yet if we lose that we lose much of what is best about being human.

 So I have often resorted to pranks and stunts to get a point across.

-See, for example, my recent performance piece in front of the Bloomington City Council.
+See, for example, my performance piece in front of the Bloomington City Council.

 Many further video shenanigans may be observed in the ROX television series, most notably our programs questioning marijuana prohibition and other stupid laws, as well as our satirical pro-life protests.